hacks-guide/Guide-WiiU/docs/user-guide/aroma/finalizing-setup.md

 Now that PayloadLoader, Environment Loader and Aroma are installed, we are going to finalize the setup.

-### Blocking Updates
-While Aroma's PayloadLoader already has built-in update blocking functionality, it is recommended to delete the update folder to effectively block system updates.
-If you get a red warning screen while booting into Aroma, the update folder still exists and it is recommended to delete it using [this guide](../block-updates).

 ### Additional Homebrew Apps

 ?> All Homebrew applications are loaded from the Wii U Menu on Aroma.